Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Aug 06 2026
+Last update on Fri Aug 07 2026

-**148 day before 2027 ⏱**
+**147 day before 2027 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️